Caxton

 A 1 GB log filtered to its ERROR lines

-Only the matching lines remain visible — 160,846 of 8 million, applied in about a quarter of a second.
+Only the matching lines remain visible: 160,846 of 8 million, applied in about a quarter of a second.
 The gutter keeps the original line numbers.

 Multiple conditions

 Click + to add conditions in the Filter Lines panel.
 Conditions chain with per-row AND/OR joiners (AND binds tighter), and each row has its own case/word/regex/≠ toggles.
+The panel button is mode-aware: in Table Mode the same button opens the grid's Advanced Row Filter instead, where each condition can target the whole line, any column, or one specific column, and compare with Contains, Does Not Contain, Equals, Greater Than, or Less Than.

 The Filter Lines panel with four OR conditions